DLCM: a versatile multi-level solver for heterogeneous multicellular systems

-where $\mathcal{N}$ is the set of indices of the neighboring cells, and $|\mathcal{N}|$ is the number of neighbors.
-The cells migrate by Darcy's law and the pressure field \eqref{eq:cellsort_quants} but with zero $\sigma_{10}$ (we only consider one cell type for this model).
-The framework is capable of handling both continuous and discrete internal states, and we run simulations for both cases.
-In the latter case, we interpret the concentrations $\delta$ and $\eta$ as molecular counts in a fixed system volume as in \cite{engblom2019stochastic}.
-The propensities in \eqref{eq:DeltaNotch_rates} are scaled accordingly by the system volume which we set to one, ultimately scaling the propensities by unity as we mainly intend to illustrate the framework capacity by these experiments.
+where $V$ is the cell volume, $\mathcal{N}$ is the set of indices of the neighboring cells, and $|\mathcal{N}|$ is the number of neighbors.
+The initial expression levels are generated as in \cite{menz2025modelling} with a 5\% perturbation (lognormally distributed) from a fixed value in every cell.
+The cells migrate by Darcy's law and the pressure field \eqref{eq:cellsort_quants} but with zero $\sigma_{10}$ (there is only one cell type in this model).
+For each cell, we include a proliferation rate $\mu_{\mathrm{prol}}$ if it is within a radius of $0.2$ within the origin.
+The initial population is also a circle of radius $0.2$, or $0.45$ when $\mu_{\mathrm{prol}} = 0$.
+The proliferation rate is turned off after five full cell proliferation cycles (i.e., after $5\mu_{\mathrm{prol}}^{-1}$ time units), such that it grows to the size of the static population, and each simulation continues to run to the same fixed time.
+The framework is capable of handling both discrete and continuous internal states, and we run simulations for both cases where the latter considers the concentrations of respective molecule obeying the original ODE.
+The system volume $V$ is set to $50\mu$m$^2$, although a range of other values still yield system patterning \cite{menz2025modelling}.